 My neuroscience research has focused on the normal function of emotion, learning and memory – how these functions become altered in stress and crisis, and how this affects subsequent behavior, perceptions and learning.

-My work with clients is informed by clinical and neuroscience research findings, which help shape therapeutic approaches to depression, anxiety, trauma and emotional pain (for example).
+My work with clients is informed by clinical and neuroscience research findings, which help shape therapeutic approaches to depression, anxiety, trauma, obsession, addiction, and emotional pain.

-I received a PhD in Neuroscience in the laboratory of Dr. Joseph LeDoux at New York University, and completed my post-doctoral training with Dr. Eric Kandel at Columbia University.
-I also gratefully acknowledge the late Dr. Stanley Schachter, who invited me into his graduate courses while I earned a BA in Psychology at Columbia University.
+I received a PhD in Neuroscience in the laboratory of Joseph LeDoux at New York University, and completed my post-doctoral training with Eric Kandel at Columbia University.
+I’m also happy to acknowledge the late Stanley Schachter, who invited me into his graduate courses while I earned a BA in Psychology at Columbia University.

-I have been on the research faculties of the New York State Psychiatric Institute and Columbia University Center for Neurobiology and Behavior, and have worked extensively as a consulting scientist at other universities and at biomedical research foundations.
+I have been on the research faculties of the New York State Psychiatric Institute and Columbia University Center for Neurobiology and Behavior, and have worked extensively as a consulting scientist at other universities, research companies and at biomedical research foundations.